digris/doc-openbroadcast-platform/source/application/library/index.rst

 Form view
 =========

-The label form allows to edit the label information.
+The form view allows to edit the information of the label.

+On the top side of the form are displayed the current information of the label (as displayed in the :ref:`detail view <label-detail>`).

 .. figure:: img/label-form-overview.png

   After editing the information, click on **SAVE** to confirm the changes or on **CANCEL** to undo the changes and reset the form.

-On the top side of the form are displayed the current information of the label (as displayed in the :ref:`detail view <label-detail>`).

 On the right side of the page are available the following options: